opendatasoft/ods-documentation/source/managing_security/users.rst

      * The user may edit all existing datasets.
        **This permission grants access to the Catalog section of the back office.**
    * * Manage own datasets' security
-     * The user may manage security options and parameters (users able to access the datasets, records visible and/or editable etc.) for the datasets they have to permission to edit.
+     * The user may manage security options and parameters (users able to access the datasets, visible records etc.) for the datasets they have to permission to edit.
        This permission on its own doesn't grant access to the back office.
    * * Publish own datasets
      * The user can publish or republish the datasets they have the permission to edit.